Dries to a soft natural-matte that blurs pores and resists sweat and humidity—buildable coverage that stays flexible, not cakey.

 - Can emphasize texture if overapplied

-- Finish may feel too matte for very dry skin
+- May feel too matte for very dry skin

 Maybelline Super Stay 24H Skin Tint

-- Great wear for a budget skin tint
+- Strong value for a long-wear skin tint

 - Sets down without feeling heavy